awslabs/containers-cost-allocation-dashboard/README.md

 ## Maintenance

-After the solution is initially deployed, you might want to make changes.<br />
+After the solution is initially deployed, you might want to make changes.
 Below are instruction for some common changes that you might do after the initial deployment.

 ### Deploying on Additional Clusters

-To add additional clusters to the dashboard, you need to add them to the Terraform module and apply it.<br />
+To add additional clusters to the dashboard, you need to add them to the Terraform module and apply it.
-Please follow the "Maintenance -> Deploying on Additional Clusters" part under `terraform/kubecost_cid_terraform_module/README.md`.<br />
+Please follow the "Maintenance -> Deploying on Additional Clusters" part under `terraform/kubecost_cid_terraform_module/README.md`.
-Wait for the next schedule of the Kubecost S3 Exporter and QuickSight refresh, so that it'll collect the new data.<br />
+Wait for the next schedule of the Kubecost S3 Exporter and QuickSight refresh, so that it'll collect the new data.

-Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.<br />
+Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.
 Then, manually run the Glue Crawler and manually refresh the QuickSight dataset.

 ### Adding/Removing Labels/Annotations to/from the Dataset

-After the initial deployment, you might want to add or remove labels or annotations for some or all clusters, to/from the dataset.<br />
+After the initial deployment, you might want to add or remove labels or annotations for some or all clusters, to/from the dataset.
 To do this, perform the following:

-1. Add/remove the labels/annotations to/from the Terraform module and apply it.<br />
+1. Add/remove the labels/annotations to/from the Terraform module and apply it.
 Please follow the "Maintenance -> Adding/Removing Labels/annotations to/from the Dataset" part under `terraform/kubecost_cid_terraform_module/README.md`.
-2. Wait for the next Kubecost S3 Exporter schedule so that it'll collect the labels/annotations.<br />
+2. Wait for the next Kubecost S3 Exporter schedule so that it'll collect the labels/annotations.
-Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.<br />
+Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.
 3. Login to QuickSight, navigate to "Datasets", click on the `eks_insights` dataset, click "EDIT DATASET", and click "SAVE & PUBLISH".<br/>
-Wait the full refresh is done, and the new set of labels/annotations should be present in the analysis.<br />
+Wait the full refresh is done, and the new set of labels/annotations should be present in the analysis.
 For it to be available in the dashboard, export the analysis to a dashboard.

 **_Note about annotations:_**